sendsmaily/smaily-prestashop-module/README.md

 ## Contribute

-All development for Smaily for Prestashop is [handled via GitHub](https://github.com/sendsmaily/smaily-prestashop-module).
+All development for Smaily for PrestaShop is [handled via GitHub](https://github.com/sendsmaily/smaily-prestashop-module).
 Opening new issues and submitting pull requests are welcome.

 ## Installation

 1. Upload or extract the `smailyforprestashop` folder to your site's `/modules/` directory.
-You can also find this module in **Modules -> Selection** - section in your admin panel - search for Smaily for Prestashop.
+You can also find this module in **Modules -> Selection** - section in your admin panel - search for Smaily for PrestaShop.
-2. Install the plugin from the **Modules** - menu in Prestashop.
+2. Install the plugin from the **Modules** - menu in PrestaShop.

 ## Usage

-1. Go to Modules -> Module Manager -> Smaily for Prestashop and click Configure
+1. Go to Modules -> Module Manager -> Smaily for PrestaShop and click Configure
 2. Insert your Smaily API authentication information and click **Connect** to get started.
 3. Under the **Customer Sync** tab select if you want to enable customer synchronization.
 4. Select additional fields you want to synchronize (email is automatic) and change the cron token if you like your own.